 In the eyes of search engines, a website with broken links offers a poor experience for site visitors.
-Double-checking the links in your evergreen content helps you offer a confusion-free reading experience.
+Double-checking the links in your evergreen articles helps you offer a confusion-free reading experience.

 An important aspect of successful evergreen marketing is to make sure that content contains lots of popular related keywords.
 Coming back to previously written content is the perfect time to add in a few relevant keywords.

 Some companies use a keyword tool to gain this information.
 If you don’t have any tools to use, you can conduct keyword research by using the stellar free program called Google Keyword Planner.